BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 You'll find a *Fire Stone* as well as **Buizel**.
 Talk to Maxwell inside, then head back to the Lapis Alleyway to talk to him again.

-We can now continue our ongoing stolen Pokémon quest as well.
+We can now continue our ongoing stolen Pokemon quest as well.
 Just south of the North Obsidia alleyway you can find a Magma Gang member.
-He will tell you he already lost the Pokémon to an Aqua Gang member, but will give you a *Metronome*.
+He will tell you he already lost the Pokemon to an Aqua Gang member, but will give you a *Metronome*.

 Head over to the Lapis Ward.
 To the west of the gym you'll find the Aqua Gang member.

 !battle(["Jakob", :AQUA1, 0])

-Defeat him... only to learn he already sold the Pokémon to someone in 7th Street.
+Defeat him... only to learn he already sold the Pokemon to someone in 7th Street.
 That's all we can do for now.

 ### The Aqua Gang Route (Part 1)